A Consumer Focus

 Consumer directions

-The new Aged Care Act, set to take effect in July 2025, will change how services are delivered across home, community, and residential care settings.
+The new Aged Care Act, taking effect on 1 November 2025, changes how services are delivered across home, community, and residential care settings.
 By introducing laws, it aims to ensure safety, respect, and quality of life for older people.
-It will be supported by a Statement of Rights outlining people’s rights within the aged care system.
+It is supported by a Statement of Rights and a Statement of Principles outlining people’s rights within the aged care system.

 While residential care homes remain important in a comprehensive care system, many older Australians are prioritising living well and choosing where they age.
 The new focus on wellness aims to optimise physical and mental health, while reablement services help individuals regain skills lost due to declining health or frailty.